-The arrival of Unai Emery also signifies that the management are prepared for a long period of rebuilding.
+The arrival of Unai Emery also signifies that the management is prepared for a long period of rebuilding.
 The Arsenal vision for the current manager is to return the club back to the good old days when things are way much better than it was when Wenger was leaving.

 Arsenal is at its ebb as at the point Wenger was leaving and it will definitely take huge and hard work from everyone to return the club to that level once again.

 The decision to let Wenger go begin the Arsenal vision for the new phase.
-This was always going to be a difficult thing to do, regardless the time he’s going to leave.
+This was always going to be a difficult thing to do, regardless of the time he’s going to leave.
 However, the main issue at the club is returning it back to the zenith of English football.

 Winning the second most prestigious European club competition three straight times with Sevilla wasn’t a small feat to overlook.

-Winning the Europa league, which he’s a specialist in is also a second route of making it back into the champions’ league, other than the top four.
+Winning the Europa League, which he’s a specialist in is also a second route of making it back into the champions’ league, other than the top four.
 What has to be done to make this a reality is backing him financially to get the needed players to achieve this.
 The last transfer window saw five new arrivals at the club which three of the five getting gaming time.
 What is attainable with the current squad might be a long shot at the league title.

-The way Emery set out his team to play and with the current Arsenal team, it is very evident that for Arsenal to win the league, its either more cash is splash that will be used to get players that will immediately feat into the system or be given at least three seasons to win the league.
+The way Emery set out his team to play and with the current Arsenal team, it is very evident that for Arsenal to win the league, it’s either more cash is splash that will be used to get players that will immediately feat into the system or be given at least three seasons to win the league.

 Whatever decision the club made with Emery, it is certain that Arsenal’s vision for the next coming years is to take their place at the top of the league in England.
-Looking at the way other top six clubs in the country are going about their business, Arsenal vision will have to be at another level to match what is on ground at clubs like City and Chelsea.
+Looking at the way other top six clubs in the country are going about their business, Arsenal’s vision will have to be at another level to match what is on the ground at clubs like City and Chelsea.